igordertigor/website-blog/docs/posts/2020-08-25-launchpad.md

 **UPDATE**: mmntmtrnstn has in the meantime pointed out that Novation has a [similar website](https://components.novationmusic.com/launchpad-pro-mk3/firmware) where you can do an official firmware update.
 I haven't tried Novation's firmware update and can't comment on it, but I'm confident that it will work too.

+Did you have a similar experience using a Launchpad pro with linux?
+How did it go?
+Was this post useful to get you started?
+Please let me know in the comments section.